France

 Get to know the professional association

-Fédération Française des Psychomotriciens (FFP) is the representative body of the psychomotrician profession in France.
+Fédération Française des Psychomotriciens (FFP) is the representative body of the psychomotor therapist profession in France.

 Psychomotricity